jimshadrick/django-base/README.md

 ## 🚀 Production Deployment (DigitalOcean VPS)

-This app contains scripts that facilitates deployment to a VPS running Ubuntu, with Gunicorn, Nginx, and systemd.
+This app contains scripts to deploy the project to a VPS manually using Bash scripts.
+This allows you to manage deployments without requiring CI/CD.

 ### 🔧 Prerequisites